State-Continuity Approximation of Markov Decision Processes via Finite Element Methods for Autonomous System Planning: RELATED WORK

 \section{RELATED WORK}

-Path planning under the presence of the state uncertainty can be viewed as a decision-theoretic planning problem which is usually modeled as MDPs~\cite{BoutilierDTP99}.
-Most existing methods that solve MDPs in the literature use tabular methods, i.e., converting the continuous state space into a set of discrete indices~\cite{sutton2018reinforcement}.
-To model the wind field disturbance, the MDP is used to model the task of minimum energy based planning~\cite{al2013wind}.
-Similar work~\cite{kularatne2018optimal, huynh2015predictive, liu2018solution} addresses tasks of minimum time and energy planning under uncertain ocean current estimations as an MDP problem.
+Planning under the presence of \Wording{action} uncertainty can be viewed as a decision-theoretic planning problem which is usually modeled \Wording{using MDPs~\cite{BoutilierDTP99}}.
+Most existing methods that solve MDPs in the robotic planning literature use tabular methods, i.e., converting the continuous state space into a set of discrete indices~\cite{ thrun2002probabilistic, sutton2018reinforcement}.
+For example, in~\cite{al2013wind}, the authors model the task of minimum energy-based planning for aerial vehicles under {a} wind disturbance using a finite-state MDP.
+Similar work~\cite{huynh2015predictive, liu2018solution, kularatne2018optimal, Liu-RSS-19} addresses tasks of minimum time and energy planning under uncertain ocean currents as an MDP problem. \RE{ These grid-based solutions typically use a histogram-type approximation and assume the same values within each discretized state representation.
+To achieve good accuracy, the histogram-type approximation usually requires fine discretization resolution, which leads to significant computational time.
+In contrast, our method approximates the value function in a continuous form directly by the basis function. }

-In addition to formulating motion uncertainty via MDPs, the environment uncertainty should also be integrated in planning.
-Environmental model uncertainty has been combined in stochastic planning algorithms such as Rapidly Exploring Random Trees (RRT)~\cite{kewlani2009stochastic}.
-A prior knowledge of the motion model can be leveraged in linear quadratic Gaussian controller to account for other sources of uncertainty~\cite{van2011lqg}.

-To extend the discrete-time actions to be continuous, the Semi-Markov Decision Processes (SMDP)~\cite{Sutton99betweenmdps,puterman2014markov} have been designed based on the temporal abstraction concept so that actions can be performed in a more flexible manner.
-However, without relying on function approximation, the basic form of state space is still assumed to be discrete and tabular.
-Though the framework of continuous stochastic control can provide continuous value function and continuous actions, it requires Brownian motion driven dynamics \cite{stengel1994optimal}.
-Nevertheless, the Hamilton-Jacobi-Bellman equation for infinite horizon stochastic control shares a similar diffusion-type of equations with our approaches.
+Another well-known approach for optimal planning is based on incremental sampling-based methods, e.g., PRM* and RRT*~\cite{karaman2011sampling}.
+These methods have been used in target searching~\cite{hollinger2015long}, ship hull inspection~\cite{hover2012advanced}, and autonomous driving~\cite{gonzalez2015review}.
+The \Wording{asymptotically} optimal behavior of these algorithms is the result of the principle of dynamic programming~\cite{arslan2015dynamic, arslan2016incremental}, which shares the same root as solving the \Wording{MDP problems}.
+However, these algorithms are not suitable for planning under uncertainty problems because they assume the motion of the vehicle is deterministic.
+Recent work~\cite{huynh2012incremental, agha2014firm} extends the original RRT* and PRM* algorithms to \Wording{solve planning tasks} which have stochastic action effects.
+It builds a sequence of MDPs by sampling the states using {an} RRT-like method then performs asynchronous value iteration~\cite{bertsekas2011dynamic} iteratively.
+The above incremental sampling-based methods find trajectories and attempt to follow them.
+In contrast to these methods, our proposed method finds the optimal value function directly, which in turn generates optimal behavior.